zafarali/learning-angular/README.md

 });
 ```
 ####Searching and filters
 We can see an implementation of the search technique in [02-2-filters.html](https://github.com/zafarali/learning-angular/blob/master/02-2-filters.html).
-Some other in-built AngularJS filters are summarized below:
+Some other built-in AngularJS filters are summarized below:
 - `limitTo` will limit the number of results shown
 - `orderBy` takes a string and will order the results using the property it maps to
 - `lowercase` and `uppercase` turn the results to lower and upper case (these are best applied to the data binding as shown below)